-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Home Bancorp Wisconsin, Inc. and Subsidiary as of September 30, 2018, and the results of its operations and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Home Bancorp Wisconsin, Inc. and Subsidiary as of September 30, 2019 and 2018, and the results of their operations and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States.